sendgrid/docs/content/docs/ui/account-and-settings/retired-mail-settings.md

   </tr>
   <tr>
     <td><span style="font-weight:bold">Spam Checker </span>is an option within SendGrid Mail Settings that checks outbound messages for spam content.</td>
-    <td>We recommend using 250ok to maximize your deliverability.</td>
+    <td>We recommend using  <a href="https://sendgrid.com/docs/ui/sending-email/email-testing/">Email Testing</a> to maximize your deliverability.</td>
   </tr>
   <tr>
     <td><span style="font-weight:bold">Drop feature</span> is a test feature that goes through the processing of mail, but just drops it without delivering in the end.</td>
-    <td>We have a Sandbox Mode feature which allows you to send a test email to ensure that your request body is formatted correctly without delivering the email to any of your recipients.</td>
+    <td>We have a <a href="https://sendgrid.com/docs/for-developers/sending-email/sandbox-mode/">Sandbox Mode</a> feature which allows you to send a test email to ensure that your request body is formatted correctly without delivering the email to any of your recipients.</td> h
   </tr>
   <tr>
     <td><span style="font-weight:bold">Sendwithus</span> third party Integration</td>